roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

 # Monitor and isolate GPU resources

 Container Service for Kubernetes \(ACK\) allows you to install the managed Prometheus plug-in.
 You can use the plug-in to monitor GPU resources.
-The cGPU solution isolates GPU resources allocated to containers that share one GPU.
-You do not have to modify the existing GPU program.
+You can use the cGPU solution to schedule multiple applications to one GPU and isolate the GPU memory and computing power that are allocated to each application.
 This topic describes how to monitor GPU memory usage by using the managed Prometheus plug-in.
 This topic also describes how to isolate GPU resources by using cGPU.

--   A standard dedicated Kubernetes cluster with GPU-accelerated nodes is created and the cluster version is Kubernetes 1.16 or later.
+-   A standard dedicated Kubernetes cluster with GPU-accelerated nodes is created and the Kubernetes version is 1.16 or later.
 -   [Activate and upgrade ARMS](/intl.en-US/Quick Start/Activate and upgrade ARMS.md).
 -   An Alibaba Cloud account is used to log on to the [Resource Access Management \(RAM\) console](https://ram.console.aliyun.com/).
 The account is authorized to use ARMS Prometheus.
 -   The GPU model is Tesla P4, Tesla P100, Tesla T4, or Tesla V100 \(16 GB\).

-The development of artificial intelligence \(AI\) is fueled by high hash rates, large amounts of data, and optimized algorithms.
+The development of AI is fueled by high hash rates, large amounts of data, and optimized algorithms.
 NVIDIA GPUs provide common heterogeneous computing techniques.
 These techniques are the basis for high-performance deep learning.
 The cost of GPUs is high.
-If each application uses one exclusive GPU in prediction scenarios, computing resources may be wasted.
+If each application uses one dedicated GPU in prediction scenarios, computing resources may be wasted.
 GPU sharing improves resource usage.
 You must consider how to achieve the highest query rate at the lowest cost and how to fulfill the application service level agreement \(SLA\).

-## Use the managed Prometheus plug-in to monitor exclusive GPUs
+## Use the managed Prometheus plug-in to monitor dedicated GPUs

-1. Log on to the [Application Real-Time Monitoring Service \(ARMS\) console](https://arms-intl.console.aliyun.com/).
+1. Log on to the[Application Real-Time Monitoring Service \(ARMS\) console](https://arms-intl.console.aliyun.com/).

 2. In the left-side navigation pane, click **Prometheus Monitoring**.